Skip to Main Content

 • Job Security After Graduation

-Graduates are guaranteed priority hiring in county child welfare or social service agencies, with many students stepping directly into full-time positions.
+Graduates are assisted with securing employment in county child welfare or social service agencies, with many students stepping directly into full-time positions.

 • Professional Network